 It is important to set up your harness correctly before flying the wing.
 Make sure to spend time adjusting your harness's different settings until you are completely comfortable.
-We recommend a chest strap setting between 44cm and 48cm (measured between the centre of the hang points).
+The chest strap should be set between 44cm and 48cm (between the centre of the hang points).
+XS/S sizes are certified with a chest strap around 42-44cm wide and the MS/ML between 44-46cm, and the L/XL between 46-48cm.